On Campus Housing Regulations

 Regulations regarding the possession, consumption, or distribution of alcoholic beverages within or on grounds immediately adjacent to the On Campus Housing facilities include the following:

 a.
-Manufacture, distribution, dispensing, use, or sale of, or attempted manufacture, distribution, dispensing, or sale of alcohol which is unlawful or otherwise prohibited by, or not in compliance with any University policy or campus regulations is prohibited.
+Consumption, manufacture, distribution, dispensing, use, or sale of, or attempted consumption, manufacture, distribution, dispensing, or sale of alcohol, which is unlawful or otherwise prohibited by, or not in compliance with any University policy or campus regulations is prohibited.

 c.
 Possession of bulk alcoholic beverages, that is, amounts for storage or use that is excessive under the circumstances for personal use is prohibited.
-Devices or activities intended or used for the rapid consumption of alcoholic beverages are prohibited.
-Kegs, cases of beer, and other beverages with an equivalent amount of alcoholic content in any form of container are considered bulk alcohol.
+Devices or activities intended or used for the rapid consumption of alcoholic beverages such as “borgs”, beer bongs, funnels, etc.,) are prohibited.

 d.
-Violation of any other regulation while under the influence of alcohol is considered an additional violation of On Campus Housing Regulations.
+Violation of any other provision of the Housing Regulations or UCLA Student Code of Conduct while under the influence of alcohol is considered an additional violation of the Housing Regulations.

 e.
-Inability to exercise care for one’s own safety, the safety of others or the safety of property owned by the university or residents due in whole or in part to being under the influence of alcohol is considered an infraction of On Campus Housing Regulations.
+Inability to exercise care for one’s own safety, the safety of others or the safety of property owned by the University or others due in whole or in part to being under the influence of alcohol is considered a violation of Section A.1 of the Housing Regulations.

 g.
 Providing, selling, or causing to be sold any alcoholic beverage to any other person is prohibited.